manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 ## Introduction

-This is the main repository containing all the scripts for the project: MultiOmics-ExomeSeq-Phenotype
+This is the main repository containing all the scripts for the project: MultiOmics-ExomeSeq-Phenotype (**The project is still in progress**)

 </br>